massivefermion/enux/README.md

 # Enux

-A package for reading environmental variables from env, json and jsonc style configuration files and injecting them into your application. you can also validate and document your environment.
+utility package for loading, validating and documenting your app's configuration variables from env, json and jsonc files at runtime and injecting them into your environment

 ## Installation